orlandocloss/Extract-video-to-frames/README.md

 # Extract-Video-To-Frames

-Simple script for extracting a video to frames with the option to edit time difference in which frames are taken.
+Simple OpenCV script for extracting a video to frames with the option to edit time difference in which frames are taken.

 Use for preparing object detection training data.